ElmerCSC/elmerfem/README.txt

 elmerfem
 ========

-This is the Git repository for Elmer FEM software suite.
-Elmer is undergoing a transition from SVN to Git and this repository is not yet in official use.
-The official repository is still hosted at http://sf.net/projects/elmerfem.
-The final step in the transition is expected to take place in 9/2014 and will be separately publicized.
+This is the official source code repository for the Elmer FEM software suite.

 Elmer is a finite element software for numerical solution of partial differential equations.
 Elmer is capable of handling any number of equations